-Using the Network Interface The switch can be managed through the operational network, known as in-band management.
+Using the Network The switch can be managed through the operational network, known as in-band Interface management.
 Because in-band management traffic is mixed in with operational network traffic, it is subject to all of the filtering rules usually applied to a standard network ports such as ACLs and VLAN tagging.
-In-band network management can be accessed via a connection to any network port (1-52).
+In-band network management can be accessed via a connection to any network port (1-28).

-Setting an IP Address You must establish IP address information for a switch to obtain management access through the network.
+Setting an IP Address You must establish IP address information for a stand-alone switch or a stack to obtain management access through the network.
 This can be done in either of the following ways:

 - Manual You have to input the information, including IP address and subnet mask.
-If your management station is not in the same IP subnet as the switch, you will also need to specify the default gateway router.
-To configure this device as the default gateway, use the ip default-gateway command. - Dynamic The switch can send IPv4 configuration requests to BOOTP or DHCP address allocation servers on the network, or automatically generate a unique IPv6 host address based on the local subnet address prefix received in router advertisement messages.
-An IPv6 link local address for use in a local network can also be dynamically generated as described in "Obtaining an IPv6 Address" on page 55.
+If your management station is not in the same IP subnet as the switch, you will also need to specify the default gateway router. - Dynamic The switch can send IPv4 configuration requests to BOOTP or DHCP address allocation servers on the network, or automatically generate a unique IPv6 host address based on the local subnet address prefix received in router advertisement messages.
+An IPv6 link local address for use in a local network can also be dynamically generated as described in "Obtaining an IPv6 Address" on page 61.

-This switch is designed as a router, and therefore does not support DHCP for IPv6, so an IPv6 global unicast address for use in a network containing more than one subnet can only be manually configured as described in "Assigning an IPv6 Address" on page 52.
+This switch is designed as a router, and therefore does not support DHCP for IPv6, so an IPv6 global unicast address for use in a network containing more than one subnet can only be manually configured as described in "Assigning an IPv6 Address" on page 57.